-Here you will find USAID Education in Crisis and Conflict Network's (ECCN's) Evidence Gap Maps, an approach to our objective to build evidence and capacity to increase equitable access to education in crisis and conflict-affected environments.
-These two maps focus on Safer Learning Environments (SLE); specifically a) Internal Threats (focusing on school-related gender-based violence (SRGBV) as a distinct type of threat that exists only within a school and as a result of peer-to-peer and teacher-to-student dynamics, all of which are ultimately linked to gender); b) external threats (including SRGBV on the way to/from school, gang violence, armed conflict and ideological attacks on education); c) environmental threats that are related to physical health and d) environmental threats that are related to various natural hazards.
-Below you will find a brief description and to the right a supplementary video describing how these maps were developed, and how to use these maps.
+Here you will find USAID Education in Crisis and Conflict Network's (ECCN's) Evidence Gap Maps, an approach to our objective to build evidence and capacity to increase equitable access to education in crisis-and-conflict-affected environments.
+These two maps focus on Safer Learning Environments (SLE); specifically a) internal threats (focusing on school-related gender-based violence (SRGBV) as a distinct type of threat that exists only within a school and as a result of peer-to-peer and teacher-to-student dynamics, all of which are ultimately linked to gender); b) external threats (including SRGBV on the way to/from school, gang violence, armed conflict and ideological attacks on education); c) environmental threats that are related to physical health and d) environmental threats that are related to various natural hazards.
+Below you will find a brief description and, to the right, a supplementary video describing how these maps were developed and how to use these maps.

-The maps explore relationships between interventions and outcomes, and do not suggest causality between them: These maps are intended to provide an alternative way of exploring evidence-based literature around a specific theme beyond typical internet / database searches.
+The maps explore relationships between interventions and outcomes, and do not suggest causality between them: These maps are intended to provide an alternative way of exploring evidence-based literature around a specific theme beyond typical internet or database searches.
 They are not intended to imply causality where evidence exists.

 Criteria for Selection of Studies: Studies were selected by searching for primary research (or meta-evaluations of primary research) on overcoming threats to SLE from a variety of sources: academic journals, implementer/donor/research organization databases of evaluations and studies, Google scholar, outreach to the community of practice, and searching reference sections of existing studies.
 Studies that were not specific to developing contexts were excluded except in the case of external threats/gang violence, where many relevant studies took place in the US.